-- An estimated 70,800 apartments were completed in buildings with five units or more in the second quarter of 2006, which is greater by about 9,900 units than the completions in the previous quarter, but is not statistically different from completions in the same quarter of the previous year (Table 11). - Of the 70,800 units completed in the second quarter of 2006, approximately 31,000 were privately financed, nonsubsidized, unfurnished rental apartments.
-This estimate is about 9,000 greater than the revised estimate of unfurnished units completed in the previous quarter, yet it does not differ from the completions in the same quarter the previous year (Table 1). - An estimated 61 percent (seasonally adjusted) of the newly completed, unfurnished apartments built in the second quarter were rented (absorbed) within 3 months of completion.
-This estimate is not statistically different from the rate for the previous quarter, nor from the same quarter in the previous year (Table 1).
-The not-seasonally-adjusted 3-month absorption rate of 67 percent for the 31,000 apartments completed in the second quarter of 2006 does not differ statistically from the rate for the previous quarter, nor does it differ statistically from the rate in the same quarter of 2005 (Table 1). - The median asking rent for all privately financed, nonsubsidized, unfurnished rental units completed in buildings with five units or more in the second quarter of 2006 was \$937.
+- An estimated 78,600 apartments were completed in buildings with five units or more in the fourth quarter of 2006.
+This estimate was not statistically different from the completions in the previous quarter but greater by about 12,400 units from the completions in the same quarter of the previous year (Table 11). - Of the 78,600 units completed in the fourth quarter of 2006, approximately 33,000 were privately financed, nonsubsidized, unfurnished rental apartments.
+This estimate is not significantly different from the revised estimate of unfurnished units completed in the previous quarter but is greater by about 7,400 units from the completions in the same quarter the previous year (Table 1). - An estimated 57 percent (seasonally adjusted) of the newly completed, unfurnished apartments built in the fourth quarter were rented (absorbed) within 3 months of completion.
+This estimate is about 5 percentage points higher than the previous quarter and about 6 percentage points lower than in the same quarter of the previous year (Table 1).
+The notseasonally-adjusted 3-month absorption rate of 54 percent for the 33,000 apartments completed in the fourth quarter of 2006 does not differ statistically from the rate for the previous quarter, yet it is lower by about 5 percentage points from the rate in the same quarter of 2005 (Table 1). - The median asking rent for all privately financed, nonsubsidized, unfurnished rental units completed in buildings with five units or more in the fourth quarter of 2006 was \$1,037.
 This estimate does not differ statistically from the revised median asking rent for the previous quarter.
-Most (48 percent) of these new units built in the second quarter of 2006 contained two bedrooms.
-Units that contained one bedroom accounted for about 38 percent, followed by those with three or more bedrooms (11 percent), while efficiencies (no bedroom) accounted for 3 percent of the total (Tables 2 and 3). - 1 Details may not sum to totals because of rounding.
+Of the new units built in the fourth quarter of 2006, units containing two bedrooms accounted for 52 percent of the total.
+Units that contained one bedroom accounted for about

-- During the second quarter of 2006, the South had the highest proportion (51 percent) of new unfurnished rental completions followed by the West (27 percent).
-The Midwest (20 percent) did not differ statistically from the West; however, it was a greater proportion than the 2 percent of rental completions in the Northeast (Table 4). - An estimated 24,600 condominium and cooperative apartments in buildings with five units or more were completed in the second quarter of 2006, not statistically different from the number in the previous quarter, nor was it significantly different from the same quarter of 2005 (Table 5).
-In the second quarter of 2006, condominiums and cooperatives accounted for about 35 percent of all completions in buildings with five units or more. - About 70 percent of the 24,500 condominium apartments completed in the second quarter of 2006 were sold within 3 months of completion (Table 6).
+- 35 percent, followed by those with three bedrooms or more (11 percent), while efficiences (no bedroom) accounted for 2 percent of the total (Tables 2 and 3). - During the fourth quarter of 2006, the South (71 percent) had the majority of new unfurnished rental completions, followed by the West (22 percent).
+The Midwest (4 percent) and the Northeast (3 percent) had the fewest and did not differ statistically (Table 4). - An estimated 29,300 condominium and cooperative apartments in buildings with five units or more were completed in the fourth quarter of 2006, about 7,400 more than the number in the previous quarter, yet it was not statistically different from the same quarter of 2005 (Table 5).
+In the fourth quarter of 2006, condominiums and cooperatives accounted for about 37 percent of all completions in buildings with five units or more. - About 67 percent of the 28,500 condominium apartments completed in the fourth quarter of 2006 were sold within 3 months of completion (Table 6).
 This rate is not statistically different from the previous quarter.
-The median asking price for condominiums built in the second quarter of 2006 was \$350,000+-which is statistically different from the revised median asking price of \$292,700 in the previous quarter (Tables 6 and 7). - Of the remaining apartments completed in all buildings with five units or more in the second quarter of 2006, 12,300 units were federally subsidized or received a tax credit, about 1,300 were furnished units, and about 1,600 units were not in the scope of the survey (Table 11).
+The median asking price for condominiums built in the fourth quarter of 2006 was \$299,300-which is not statistically different from the revised estimated median asking price of the previous quarter (Tables 6 and 7). - Of the remaining apartments completed in all buildings with five units or more in the fourth quarter of 2006, 14,700 units were federally subsidized or received a tax credit, about 1,400 were not in the scope of the survey, and about 200 were furnished units (Table 11).